makersacademy/bowling-challenge-ruby/README.md

 ## My approach

 * The first thing I did was think about the best way to get the user rolls as input.
 I opted to start with an array of 10 arrays containing 2 elements each.
+If the input turns out to be different I could always alter the data structure before feeding it to my program.
+* I'm not exactly a bowling fanatic, so I did my best from the instructions, but I should probably do some more tests later on to make sure I have everything covered.

 ## Instructions